 Leslie Tilley, Assistant Professor of Music, is an ethnomusicologist whose research focuses on analytical approaches to world music, particularly the analysis of improvised musics from Bali, Indonesia.
 Born in Halifax, Canada, Tilley began her musical training as a classical vocalist, earning a Bachelor of Music from Acadia University in 2000 before falling in love with academic music study.
 She subsequently earned an M.A. in ethnomusicology in 2003 and a Ph.D. in 2013, both from the University of British Columbia where she studied under foremost Balinese music specialist Michael Tenzer.
-Tilley’s M.A. thesis explored collaborative improvisation on the 4-person Balinese melody instrument, reyong, positing a grammar of unspoken rules for the improvised style norot.
-Her Ph.D. dissertation “Kendang Arja: The Transmission, Diffusion, and Transformation(s) of an Improvised Balinese Drumming Style” continued in a similar vein, examining the Balinese paired improvised drumming genre kendang arja.
-In it, she analysed the kendang arja improvisations of master drummers from several different villages in order to understand the underlying boundaries to freedom required when improvising together.
+There, she researched collective improvisation practices on the 4-person Balinese melodic instrument, reyong, and the paired improvised drumming practice kendang arja, positing grammars of unspoken rules for these improvised practices and exploring the underlying boundaries to freedom required when improvising together.
+Her current book project, Making It Up Together: The Art of Collective Improvisation in Bali and Beyond, combines the research of her M.A. and Ph.D., using these examples as case studies for a broader discussion of analytical methods for the analysis of collective improvisation across cultures.

-Tilley teaches Introduction to World Music (21M.030) as well as courses on Indonesian music.
-She also leads the MIT Balinese gamelan.
+Tilley teaches Introduction to World Music (21M.030) as well as courses on Indonesian music and Rhythms of the World.
+She has also led the MIT Balinese gamelan.